This FAQ last updated: 06.02.2024

 Please ask questions in the FORUM where issues are discussed in greater detail.

-Q: When can I expect the 477cc forged set to ship?
+Q: The 477 is flagged “on back order” – When can I expect the 477cc set to ship?

-Q: When can I expect the 500cc forged set to ship?
+Q: When can I expect the 500cc set to ship?

-A: We do not stock it because it is not a frequent order.
-Preparing it takes 10 days to 2 weeks.
+A: We sometimes do not stock it because it is not a frequent order.
+If it is on back-order preparing it will take 10 days to 2 weeks.

 Q: What power increase can I realistically expect?